 A recent study by PWC revealed that 32% of customers would leave a brand after only one bad experience.
-Consumers are also far more likely to give reviews following a negative experience than they are following a good one (and that could cost you as many as 22% of your leads).
+It gets worse; customers are many times more likely to review a bad experience than a good one.
 This article explains how to measure your online customer experience and turn it into one of your business’s key assets.

 How To Improve Your Online Customer Experience (2023)

 - What is “Online Customer Experience?”